mdox/draw-xy/README.md

 # Draw-XY

 Lightweight image generator.
 For customization the source code has to be changed.
-2d grid, image matrix is scaled down to 1 unit. `X = -1..1, Y = 1..-1`

 # Makefile